Windows File Storage (SMB)

 SMB Multichannel allows file servers to use multiple network connections simultaneously and includes the following capabilities:

-Both SMB Direct and SMB Multichannel are automatically configured by Windows Server® 2012.
+Both SMB Direct and SMB Multichannel are automatically configured by Windows Server® 2012 R2.

-Mellanox's end-to-end connectivity solutions enable the highest performance and most efficient data center infrastructure and support up to 40Gb/s Ethernet with RoCE or 56Gb/s InfiniBand servers and storage interconnect.
-Compare to traditional hardware and software architecture that imposes a significant load on a server's CPU and memory, Mellanox products use offloads like RDMA which accelerates IO by allowing application software to bypass most layers of software and communicate directly with the hardware and enables servers directly place information into the memory of another computer.
+Mellanox's end-to-end connectivity solutions enable the highest performance and most efficient data center infrastructure, and they support up to 40Gb/s Ethernet with RoCE or 56Gb/s InfiniBand servers and storage interconnect.
+Compared to traditional hardware and software architecture which imposes a significant load on a server's CPU and memory, Mellanox products use offloads like RDMA that accelerate I/O by allowing application software to bypass most layers of software and communicate directly with the hardware, enabling servers to place information directly into the memory of another computer.
 The technology reduces latency and maximizes the CPU overhead.

 Figure 2: RDMA Operation Architecture